nhh979/personal_website/_posts/Classnotes/2024-09-29-ConfidenceInterval1.md

 By the way, *p* is usually called confidence level denoted by *c* in the context of confidence interval.

-Another thing is the standard error which is the standard deviation of the sampling distribution.
-For example, if we take a random sample and calculate its mean and repeat this process multiple times, the standard deviation of those sample means is the standard error.
+Another thing is the standard error which represents the standard deviation of the sampling distribution.
+For instance, if we take a random sample and calculate its mean and repeat this process multiple times, the standard deviation of those sample means is the standard error.
 It indicates how much a sample mean is expected to vary from the true mean.

 The standard error is the key ingredient in constructing confidence intervals.
 Its formula varies depending on the type of population parameter being estimated.
 Here are some common scenarios: